 Dive computers not only made it more convenient to dive but also offer dive profiles that were practically not possible by only using dive tables.
 Well, they were possible but the time it took to plan a dive was enormous.

-Many modern dive computers for example allow to switch gases on the fly so you can use different nitrox mixes or use air and nitrox in a single dive to maximize your bottom time.
-Higher end models also allow to measure air consumption to further maximize and optimize any dive.
+Many modern dive computers for example allow switching gases on the fly so you can use different nitrox mixes or use air and nitrox in a single dive to maximize your bottom time.
+Higher-end models also allow measuring air consumption to further maximize and optimize any dive.

 Enjoy your diving and go get a dive computer if you don’t have one.
 Check out our guide to the best dive computers so you can find the best device for your budget and scuba diving needs!